kkirby/grunt-gorilla/README.md

 ## Release History

+ * 2013-05-27   v0.1.3   Add more logging, and a nice display in verbose mode.
+Only compile files if the mtime of the .gs is more than that of its .js Add the "overwrite" option, to override the "only-compile-when" check.
  * 2013-05-26   v0.1.2   Add the "encoding" option, defaulting to `grunt.file.default-encoding`
  * 2013-05-26   v0.1.1   Task is now run asynchronously
  * 2013-05-26   v0.1.0   Initial release